stooray1/TaDeT/README.md

 ### Hashing Mechanism
 - The BPLC uses the SHA-256 hashing algorithm to ensure data integrity.
 - When a client (such as SCADA) sends a request, the BPLC compares the hash of the received data with the expected hash to detect any tampering.

+# scada.py: SCADA Program

+This file contains a Python script that simulates a **Supervisory Control and Data Acquisition (SCADA)** system.
+The SCADA system communicates with both a **Primary PLC** and a **Backup PLC (BPLC)** to send control commands and verify the integrity of the data using hashing mechanisms.
+It also supports testing in a simulated **Man-in-the-Middle (MITM)** attack environment.

+## Introduction

+The **SCADA** program allows the control of actuators (such as `v1`) in the PLC system by sending values to the PLC and verifying the data integrity via a hash-based comparison with the Backup PLC (BPLC).
+It can simulate a Man-in-the-Middle (MITM) attack scenario by modifying the network communication paths.

+## How It Works

+1. **PLC Communication**: SCADA connects to both the primary PLC and the backup PLC (BPLC).
+It sends actuator control values (e.g., for `v1`) to the primary PLC.

+2. **Hashing and Integrity Check**: SCADA generates an SHA-256 hash of the sent data and transmits it to the BPLC for integrity verification.
+The BPLC compares the received hash with the expected value and reports if the data is tampered.

+3. **Man-in-the-Middle (MITM) Simulation**: If MITM simulation is enabled (`SIMULATE_MITM`), SCADA connects to an attacker-controlled intermediary rather than the real PLC.

+# attacker.py: Attacker MITM Program

+This repository contains a Python script that simulates a **Man-in-the-Middle (MITM)** attack between a **Programmable Logic Controller (PLC)** and a **client** (e.g., SCADA).
+The attacker intercepts, modifies, and forwards the communication, allowing tampering with the data exchanged between the two parties.

+## Introduction

+In a **Man-in-the-Middle (MITM)** attack, an attacker intercepts the communication between two parties (in this case, a client and a PLC) to modify or tamper with the exchanged data.
+This script demonstrates how an attacker can manipulate control data or read responses by acting as an intermediary between the SCADA and PLC.

+## How It Works

+1. **Interception**: The attacker listens for connections from a client (e.g., SCADA) and establishes a connection with the PLC.
+2. **Tampering**: The attacker modifies the data before forwarding it to the intended recipient.
+   - **Write requests**: The attacker modifies the data being sent to the PLC, altering actuator control or sensor data.
+   - **Read responses**: The attacker modifies the PLC's response before sending it to the client.
+3. **Forwarding**: After modification, the tampered data is forwarded to the respective party (either the PLC or the client).

+### Example Scenario:
+- SCADA sends a write request to the PLC to update a sensor value.
+- The attacker intercepts this request and adds additional data before forwarding it to the PLC.
+- When the PLC responds with a read request, the attacker intercepts the response, appends false data, and sends it to SCADA.

+# Disclaimer
+This code is for educational and research purposes only.
+The repository provided as a starting point for building PLC tamper detection framework using BPLC.
+It is coded for specific case studies only.
+This code does not cover all aspects of a complete PLC system we have implemented only supervision layer.
+Control layer is not implemented It may not be suitable for production environments and may require additional security measures and error handling.
+Use it at your own risk.